-The team faced its fourth change in captaincy, with Alex Ruffino taking over.
+The team faced its third change in captaincy, with Alex Ruffino taking over.
 The team kept its large size, with more than 50 people working on the project over the year.
 The competition moved to Seattle this year, and the team brought with them a strong technical report and presentation.
 Technical issues with the electronics prevented the team from reaching its full potential, but they kept trying to make the ROV function properly at both mission runs and the bonus point run.
 The team finished 18th out of 28, and was awarded the Guts and Glory award for overcoming technical hardship with resolve.
 The team is proud of their achievements, and looks forward to the upcoming season!
 See pictures of the team here.

 Purdue ROV competed in Long Beach, CA from June 23 - 25 The team continued its trend of increasing results and growing in size.
 The 50 member team finished in 8th place and took home first in both the technical documentation and the product presentation.
 Furthermore, Katherine Mao won the Flying Fish award for her technical designs and passion for the field.
 ROV Cephalopod performed well; however, a loose cable connection during the final product run prevented a shot at first place.
 Regardless, the team was thrilled with their success and are proud of one of their most advanced and capable vehicles to date!
 See pictures of the team here.